BSI-Bund/secvisogram/README.md

 The following hotkeys are available by default:

-- New / Open: STRG + O
+- New / Open: CTRL + O
-- Save: STRG + S
+- Save: CTRL + S
-- Export: STRG + E
+- Export: CTRL + E
-- Validate: STRG + I
+- Validate: CTRL + I

 These can be overwritten if needed by providing an alternative keybinding in `.well-known/appspecific/de.bsi.secvisogram.json`.